 Updated: Jun 5, 2021

 By Luke Lancaster

 Christianity was persecuted incessantly, and was constantly receiving “hours of trial” from those who hated it.
-Then again, the text does say that the sufferings to come would be upon “the whole world.”
+The text does say that the sufferings to come would be upon “the whole world.”
 However, even knowing that, the Greek term for “the whole world” does not mean the literal “whole world.”
 For often it refers to the land controlled by Rome.
 See Acts 24:5 where Paul is said to have spread Christianity throughout the “whole world” (same Gk. term) – which we know is not literal, for he preached mainly in Greece and Asia Minor!

-Now, how does Christ keep them from this hour of trial?
-I posit that it is by His grace, for we are “kept by the power of God” (1 Pet.
+Another possibility is that it is by His grace, for we are “kept by the power of God” (1 Pet.
 1:5) unto eternal life.
 Christians are given strength by God to resist evil and emerge victoriously from temptations to sin.
 Thus, their faith will be kept strong by His grace when the evils occur, unlike the seed that fell on rocky ground, who “endures for a while, and when tribulation or persecution arises on account of the word, immediately he falls away” (Mt.
 13:21).